Mississippi executes man for rape, murder of teen girl

 He concluded his last words by saying “I love you” in Japanese, officials said.

-During the summer ahead of what should have been Gray’s senior year of high school, she had worked as a waitress at her uncle’s restaurant in northeast Mississippi.
-On June 22, 2000, she left work after dark and became stranded with a flat tire on a rural road.
+Grey had been working as a waitress at her uncle’s restaurant in northeast Mississippi during the summer ahead of her senior year of high school.
+On June 22, 2000, she left work after dark and got a flat tire.

-Loden, a Marine Corps recruiter with relatives in the area, encountered Gray on the road around 10:45 p.m.
-He stopped and began speaking with the teenager about the flat tire.
+Loden, a Marine Corps recruiter with relatives in the area, stopped at around 10:45 p.m. and began talking with her about the flat.
 “Don’t worry.
 I’m a Marine.
 We do this kind of stuff,” he said.

-Loden told investigators he became angry after Gray allegedly said she would never want to be a Marine, and that he ordered her into his van.
-He spent four hours sexually assaulting her before strangling and suffocating her, according to an interview he gave investigators.
+Loden told investigators he became angry after Gray allegedly said she would never want to be a Marine, and he ordered her into his van.
+He spent four hours sexually assaulting her before strangling and suffocating her, he told investigators.

-Court records show that on the afternoon of June 23, 2000, “Loden was discovered lying by the side of a road with the words ‘I’m sorry’ carved into his chest and apparent self-inflicted lacerations on his wrists.”
+The following afternoon, court records say “Loden was discovered lying by the side of a road with the words ‘I’m sorry’ carved into his chest and apparent self-inflicted lacerations on his wrists.”

-After pleading guilty in September 2001, Loden told Gray’s friends and family during his sentencing: “I hope you may have some sense of justice when you leave here today.”

 “She wasn’t perfect, now, mind you,” Farris said.
 “But she strived to do right.”